Kurt Mann: 2023

 On 2 May, it was announced that Mann would be ruled out indefinitely from playing after suffering a torn oblique muscle in Newcastle's loss to Parramatta.

 After playing 90 games for the Newcastle Knights, Mann parted ways with the club at the end of the 2023 season.
 On 8 November, he signed a two-year contract to join Canterbury ahead of the 2024 NRL season.

 2024

 In round 1 of the 2024 NRL season, Mann made his club debut for Canterbury in their 26-8 loss against arch-rivals Parramatta.

 On 2 September, it was announced that Mann would be ruled out for the remainder of the 2024 season after suffering a fractured clavicle.

 2025

 In March, Mann re-signed with the Canterbury club until the end of the 2026 season.

 In May, he was selected by Queensland for the 2025 State of Origin series for the second game.
 He played in game two and three for Queensland off the bench as they upset New South Wales 2-1 to win the series.

 Mann played 22 matches for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+Mann played 18matches for Canterbury in the 2026 NRL season as the club finished 12th on the table and missed out on the finals.